Z-Coding-dot/UrbanCart-Insights/README.md

 - **"relation does not exist" errors**: Make sure you've run `schema.sql` and imported the CSV data
 - **Connection errors**: Verify PostgreSQL is running and credentials are correct in `main.py`
 - **Import errors**: Check that CSV files are in the correct directory and have the right names

+---

+## Assignment 2 - Visualizations & Export

+This repository includes Assignment #2 deliverables built on the UrbanCart database.

+What gets generated when you run `python main.py`:
+- 6 charts saved to `charts/` with titles/labels/legend where applicable:
+  - `payment_pie.png` — Distribution of payment types (JOIN with orders/customers)
+  - `top_products_bar.png` — Top 10 product categories by revenue (delivered)
+  - `orders_state_barh.png` — Orders by customer state (paid orders)
+  - `orders_per_month.png` — Monthly revenue trend (delivered)
+  - `review_scores_histogram.png` — Distribution of review scores
+  - `price_vs_freight.png` — Product price vs freight cost scatter
+- Plotly time-slider demo (interactive window): Orders over time by year
+- Formatted Excel export saved to `exports/report.xlsx` with:
+  - Frozen header (`B2`), filters on all columns
+  - Numeric columns with a 3-color gradient scale
+  - Console summary: file name, sheet count, total rows

+Notes:
+- If your `reviews` table is empty, the script seeds a few synthetic reviews (delivered orders) for demo purposes so the histogram is not empty.
+- All data is loaded from PostgreSQL via SQL queries; queries use JOINs and meaningful business aggregations.

+Demo flow for defense:
+1. Run: `python main.py` to generate charts and open the Plotly slider.
+2. Insert/update a row (use your own insert or the included seeding), then rerun the relevant chart function by re-running the script to show the update reflected.